 Gender-based violence (GBV) against women is a serious public health problem in India.
 Due to various socio-cultural and gender-related barriers, the statistics on GBV is under reported in India as in many other countries.
-Despite its under reporting, a recent NFHS-3 (2005-2006) study shows that the lifetime prevalence of intimate partner violence on physical or sexual violence among currently married women between15-49 years was 37.2%.
-About 35% of these women experienced physical violence and one-tenth faced sexual violence.
-About 8%reported experiencing both physical and sexual violence by their husbands.
+Despite its under reporting, a recent NFHS 3 (2005-2006) study shows that the lifetime prevalence of intimate partner violence (physical or sexual violence) among currently married women between 15-49 years was 37.2 percent.
+About 35 percent of these women experienced physical violence and one-tenth faced sexual violence.
+About 8 percent reported experiencing both physical and sexual violence by their husbands.

-The NFHS-3 survey also indicated that one in every four married women in India had experienced physical or sexual violence by their husbands during the 12 months preceding the survey.
-While looking into when violence happens initially we found that in 81% of cases, it happened within the first five years of marital life.
-So, we need to work with young couples to curtail the problem by inculcating healthy gendered attitudes and behaviours.
+The NFHS 3 survey also indicated that one in every four married women in India had experienced physical or sexual violence by their husbands during the 12 months preceding the survey.
+While looking into when violence happens initially we found that in 81 percent of cases, it happened within the first five years of marital life.
+So, we need to work with young couples to curtail the problem by inculcating healthy gender attitudes and behaviours.

-Though GBV is common among all sections, NFHS-3 results show that the extent of physical and sexual violence against women varied significantly by household economic status, place of residence, and by caste (Chart-1).
-When examining caste, rates of violence are highest for Scheduled Caste and Scheduled Tribe women.
-Again, the prevalence of spousal physical or sexual violence declines sharply with the wealth index from a high rate of 49% for women in the lowest wealth quintile to a lower rate of 18% for women in the highest wealth quintile.
+Though GBV is common among all sections, NFHS 3 results show that the extent of physical and sexual violence against women varied significantly by household economic status, place of residence, and by caste (Chart 1).
+When examining caste, rates of violence are the highest for Scheduled Caste and Scheduled Tribe women.
+Again, the prevalence of spousal physical or sexual violence declines sharply with the wealth index, from a high rate of 49 percent for women in the lowest wealth quintile to a lower rate of 18 percent for women in the highest wealth quintile.
 Overall, poorer women in rural areas and illiterate women are more vulnerable to physical as well as sexual violence.

-Chart - 1
+Chart 1

-While comparing the prevalence of domestic violence between NFHS-2 and NFHS-3, the rate has increased significantly over the years; the lifetime prevalence was only 20% in 1998-99 and has increased to 37% in 2005-2006.

-The reported number of rape cases under the Indian Penal Code in 2012 was 24923, if we look into the data over the last ten years, it has been constantly increasing over the years and the rate of increase was 55 percent during 2001-2012.
-This is a clear indication that incidence and reporting of rape is increasing day by day.
-It is seen from the table-7 that the reported cases of all other crimes against women like dowry deaths, cruelty by husbands and other relatives and assault on women on modesty has been constantly increasing over the years in India.
-Although, we have laws to prevent various forms of violence against women the increasing trend of reported cases of violence against women is a clear indication of weak implementation mechanisms.
+While comparing the data of the prevalence of domestic violence between NFHS 2 and NFHS 3, the rate has increased significantly over the years; the lifetime prevalence was only 20 percent in 1998 - 99 and has increased to 37 percent in 2005 - 2006 the reported number of rape cases under the Indian Penal Code In 2012 was 24923 if we look into the data over the last ten years, it has been constantly increasing over the years and the rate of increase was 55 percent during 2001-2012.
+This is a clear indication that the incidence and reporting of rape is increasing day by day.
+It is seen from the Table 7 that the reported cases of all other crimes against women like dowry deaths, cruelty by husbands and other relatives and assault on women on modesty has been constantly increasing over the years in India.
+Although, we have laws to prevent the various forms of violence against women, the increasing trend of reported cases of violence against women is a clear indication of weak implementation mechanisms.

-In 2012, according to the National Crime Records Bureau (NCRB), dowry deaths - or murders of women by the groom or in-laws because of unmet high dowry expectations - constituted 3.4% of all crimes against women.
-In other words, last year in India on average 22 women were killed per day because their families could not meet dowry demands.
+In 2012, according to the National Crime Records Bureau (NCRB), dowry deaths or murders of women by the groom or in-laws because of unmet high dowry expectations constituted 3.4 percent of all crimes against women.
+In other words, last years in India, on average 22 women were killed per day because their families could not meet the dowry demands.